 "Straight DUI" charges for a minor — alleging a BAC of .08 or higher — will carry serious penalties.
 Unlike the situation with some other criminal charges for minors, the law does not show leniency because of your age in the case of underage drunk driving.

-A conviction may mean that you will serve time in jail, you will have your driver's license suspended for two years, you will pay fines, you will be required to have an ignition interlock installed on your car, you will be required to undergo alcohol assessment and counseling, attend classes, appear before impact panels, be on probation, and do community service.
+A conviction may mean that you will serve time in jail, you will have your driver's license suspended for two years, you will pay fines, you will be required to have an ignition interlock installed on your car, and you will be required to undergo alcohol assessment and counseling, attend classes, appear before impact panels, be on probation and do community service.

 Those are only the legal consequences.
 There are likely to be many other negative consequences in your private and personal life, such as greatly increased auto insurance rates, which can make it difficult for you to afford to drive at all.

 Rosenstein Law Group provides aggressive defense strategies that have helped many clients obtain favorable results: